0

 3

-Prototype and Iterations
+Prototype and iterations

 It was time to create the mockups.
 Starting with simple sketches on paper and quickly iterating, I was able to bring them to a level in just a few days where both the team and users were satisfied with the result!